typora/support.typora.io/_posts/2021-11-21-activation.md

 ### Error message "Email address confirmation does not match"

 Because once you used a license code, **same email address** MUST be used for the same license code in future activations.
 So you will need to input email address twice for confirmation.
-If those two input is not the same, this error will shown.
-So please check and correct your email address when met this error.
+If those two input is not the same, this error will be shown, so please check and correct your email address when met with this error.

 ### Error message "This license code has been used with a different email address."